gmcgoldr/algorand-tut/docs/configuration.md

 - the account has 100% of the stake,
 - the account is online meaning it is available for participating in consensus,
 - a single node in the network,
+- the node data will be stored in the `Primary` sub-directory,
 - the node can serve as a relay for other nodes,
 - the node hosts the wallet `Wallet1`,
 - the keys in `Wallet1` can participate in both consensus as well as transactions.